JensKrumsieck/chelate/README.md

 # Chelate
-Chelate is a simple parser for a bunch of molecular file format.
+Chelate is a simple parser for a bunch of molecular file formats.

 Supported formats:
 * PDB